StephanvanSchaik/gentoo-on-arm/cubieboard2/video-decoding.md

 modprobe sunxi_cedar_mod
 ```

-If you always want the module to be loaded, then add the following line to
+If you always want the module to be loaded, then add the module to
 /etc/conf.d/modules:

 ```